Does Theacrine (Teacrine) Work?

 Dopamine is associated with feelings of happiness, contentment, motivation, and focus.

 It’s involved in many brain pathways and plays a critical role in functions like movement, sleep, learning, mood, memory, and attention (5).

 So, it’s obviously a key component in health.

 Low levels have been associated with depression and even schizophrenia.
-While testing if theacrine affects dopamine in humans might be unethical, an animal study has found that theacrine can potentially raise dopamine levels in the brain (6).
+While testing if its affects on dopamine in humans might be unethical, an animal study has found that theacrine can potentially raise dopamine levels in the brain (6).

 The rats were injected with theacrine and then examined to determine what effect it had on dopamine levels and locomotor activity; what researchers found (6) was that:

 - Theacrine increased dopamine levels

 - The animals didn’t develop a resistance to it after chronic exposure

 The findings also indicate that theacrine increased activity in the region of the brain associated with pleasure and reward (6).